SaltyGoo/saltygoo.github.io/pages/BaldurHex/01-CloakwoodGrove.md

 <span class="feature">Feature A - Old Standing Stones</span>

-A meeting points for druids.
+A meeting points for druids at the conflux of ancient leyline.
+Doing a specific ritual here allows communication through the other standing stones on the Southern Sword Coast, and some even say teleportation.

 ---